-A fresh and fruity white sangria made with peaches, raspberries, vanilla, Moscato and Riesling.
-This sangria is almost too good.
-Jump to the Raspberry Peach White Sangria Recipe or read on to see our tips for making it.
+You’ll love this fresh, fruity white sangria with apples, peaches, vanilla, Moscato and Riesling.
+This white wine sangria is almost too good.

-Not only is this sangria recipe insanely delicious, it’s easy to make!
+Not only is this white sangria recipe extremely delicious, it’s easy to make!
 The biggest thing to remember is that this (and all) sangrias get better with time.
 Make this up to 2 days in advance.
-The flavors just keep building and the sangria gets better and better.
+The flavors keep building, and the sangria gets better and better.

 - PREP